 UPDATED 3-30-20 No. Due to the Minister's Order to close Library, Museum and Tourism facilities, books can be dropped off at L.E.
 Shore only at this time.
 We appologize for the Craigleith loss, but this allows us to limit staff contact in our buildings and with potential virus.

 All Wi-Fi services are continuing as normal.
 You may access Wi-Fi on the grounds or from your car in the parking lot.
 Standard login is required.

-We thank everyone for their offers of letter writing campaigns.
-The staff of both the museum and the Town have been working on testing, remediation, and budget planning since our temporary closure on October 24, 2019.
+UPDATED 2-27-20 The staff of both the museum and the Town have been working on testing, remediation, and budget planning since our temporary closure on October 24, 2019.
 As well as the Blue Mountains Public Library Board, Museum Advisory Council and Town of the Blue Mountains Council all have expressed their belief that the Craigleith Heritage Depot must be opened as quickly, but as safely as possible.
 While it may feel like this is taking a long time, all parties are working together to remediate the situation and reopen with as minimal impact to the community.

 UPDATED 2-27-20 Throughout February the CHD staff emptied areas of the building to prepare for the radon remediation.
 All library materials were brought back to LE Shore for use and/or storage.
 On February 26th Mr. Radon completed the radon remediation installation.
 We now will wait for testing to come back to see if it has been successful or if additional remediation equipment is needed for radon in other areas of the building (expected June 2020).
 The CEO, Curator and TBM members are meeting bi-weekly on Health & Safety of staff and facility remediation and reopenning.